casper-hansen/Prediction_Intervals_LightGBM/article/article.md

 lower_pred = lower.predict(x_test)
 ```

+The same approach goes for the upper bound model - we specify the quantile and alpha parameter, we train the model, and then finally make predictions.

 ```python
 upper = lgb.LGBMRegressor(objective = 'quantile', alpha = 0.95)
 upper.fit(x_train, y_train)
 upper_pred = upper.predict(x_test)
 ```

+After this, we still want to check how well our model performs.
+We only measure our *normal* model and not the upper or lower bound models.
+This is because the score is unreliable for these quantile regression models since it will tell you the most probable lower or upper prediction.
+Essentially, that would mean we could get an r-squared score of 0.3 without being able to use this as our final score of the model.

 ```python
 score = r2_score(y_test, regressor_pred)
 print(score)
 ```

+Finally, we get the r-squared score of 0.836, which is decent for a regression model.

+To wrap up the article, we will shortly describe how to plot the final values of the model.

+The first few lines (1-5) creates the plot and "scatter" our data points by the test feature "MedInc" and the house price together on our coordinate system.
+We mark the lower bound with a green color, the regression model's predictions with the aqua/teal color, and our upper bound with a strong dodgerblue.

+Additionally, we want to plot a line through the middle of all the points to distinguish where we would normally cut off the lower and upper bounds when making a final decision on the price of a house.
+Therefore, we use the plot function and make sure to sort both the MedInc test feature and the predictions so that they fit into the plot.

 ```python
 plt.figure(figsize=(10, 6))